-General operation Matlab Function Notes ConFM class Load config file cfm = ConFM([fileName]) cfm.parseFile(fileName) An error is raised if the file cannot be found, or if it cannot be parsed as a configuration file.
+General operation Matlab Function Notes ConFM class Load config file cfm = ConFM(fileName, ["TextType", txt]) cfm.parseFile(fileName) An error is raised if the file cannot be found, or if it cannot be parsed as a configuration file.
 Using parseFile replaces the stored parameter map in the ConFM object.
+If txt is "char" or the TextType argument is not given, ConFM and the Parameter objects will return char vectors.
+If txt is "string", the returned values will use string arrays.
 Validate against XSD valOk = cfm.validateAgainst(xsdFile) Throws an error if the schema file cannot be loaded or parsed.
 Extension : validate against internal schema valOk = cfm.validateAgainstInternalSchema() Throws an error if the linked schema cannot be loaded.
 Get parameter by full path P = cfm.getParameter(name) Returns a Parameter instance.
 Throws an error if the path is not found.
 Get all parameters map = cfm.getParameters() Returns a containers.Map instance with string keys and Parameter values.

+Code : OPENSF-DMS-OSFI-DM

+OSFI Issue : 1.25

+deimos Developer's Manual Date : 19/11/2024

+grupo elecnor Developer's Manual Page : 83 of 131

-Parameter class Get parameter raw value p.getRawValue() For non-ARRAY parameters, the return value is the unparsed string value (for matrices, rows are joined).
+General operation Matlab Function Notes Parameter class Get parameter raw value p.getRawValue() For non-ARRAY parameters, the return value is the unparsed string value (for matrices, rows are joined).
 For ARRAY parameters, a structure of cell arrays reproducing the XML structure is returned.
 Each cell may contain other cells or a 2-element cell {nElems, stringVal}.

-Code : OPENSF-DMS-OSFI-DM

-OSFI Issue : 1.22

-deimos Developer's Manual Date : 15/12/2022

-grupo elecnor Developer's Manual Page : 79 of 124

-General operation Matlab Function Notes Get parameter parsed value with val = p.getValue([ParamType]) For non-ARRAY parameters, the return value is a matrix or cell array of the type corresponding to the declared type. automatic or forced type For ARRAYs, a nested structure of cell arrays is returned, where the last level contains a vector of data elements.
+Get parameter parsed value with val = p.getValue([ParamType]) For non-ARRAY parameters, the return value is a matrix or cell array of the type corresponding to the declared type. automatic or forced type For ARRAYs, a nested structure of cell arrays is returned, where the last level contains a vector of data elements.
 ARRAY access val = p.getArrayValue(varargin) Each element in varagin is interpreted as a subindex into the structure of cell arrays returned by getValue.
 The last element may also index into the data itself.
 Query parameter dimensionality ndims = p.getNdims() dims = p.getDims() The second returns a vector of sizes, while the first returns the length of that vector.
 Query parameter element type pt = p.getType() Returns a value from ParamType, an enumerated class that represents the E2E-ICD simple types, that is, it does not contain values for types ARRAY or MATRIX.
+Query parameter attributes val = p.getLocalName() Same signature: getPath, getDescription, getUnits, getMax, getMin All return strings.
+Note: getMin/getMax used to return numeric values until OSFI 3.10.0.

+Code : OPENSF-DMS-OSFI-DM

+OSFI Issue : 1.25

+deimos grupo elecnor Developer's Manual Date : 19/11/2024

+Developer's Manual Page : 84 of 131

-Query parameter attributes val = p.getLocalName() Same signature: getPath, getDescription, getUnits, getMax, getMin All return strings except for getMin and getMax, which try to parse the related attribute with str2double.
-TimeValue class TIME values component access classdef TimeValue properties (SetAccess=private) year, month, dom, hour, minute, sec, nanosec end % The actually stored types are int16 for year, int32 for nanosec and int8 for all other properties.
-TIME values comparison logical = tv.#OP#(self, value) For #OP# in eq, ne, lt, le, ge, gt.
+General operation Matlab Function Notes TimeValue class TIME values component access yr = tv.year % Same for month, dom, hour, minute, sec, nanosec The actually stored types are int16 for year, int32 for nanosec and int8 for all other properties.
+TIME values comparison logical = tv1 #OP# tv2 For #OP# in eq, ne, lt, le, ge, gt.
 For a non-scalar "self" or "value", produces the appropriate logical matrix.

-Code : OPENSF-DMS-OSFI-DM

-OSFI Issue : 1.22

-deimos Developer's Hanval Date : 15/12/2022

-grupo elecnor Developer's Manual Page : 80 of 124

-General operation Matlab Function Notes TIME values formatting str_or_cell = tv.char(self) Formatted as CCSDS ASCII time code "A".
-For a non- scalar "self", produces a cell-array of strings.
-TIME values parsing tv = TimeValue.parse(str) Not valid for a cell array of strings (use "cellfun").
+TIME values formatting char_or_cell = char(tv) str = string(tv) Formatted as CCSDS ASCII time code "A".
+For a non- scalar "self", produces a cell-array of strings (if the "char" function is used) or a string array (for "string") TIME values parsing tv = TimeValue.parse(str) Not valid for a string array or cell array of strings (use "cellfun" or "arrayfun" as appropriate).
 Throws an error on an invalid format or out-of-range value.